udevbe/greenfield/README.md

 #### Configuration

- Configuration can be in `app-endpointd/config.json5`
+ Configuration can be found in `app-endpoint-server/config.json5`

  ```json5
 {